 How Green Mortgages Work

-Green mortgages work like regular home loans but may include extra steps:
+Green mortgages work like regular home loans but may include extra steps:- Choose a home or property that can qualify as eco‑friendly.

 - Submit applications and documents (income, property details).